OCA/stock-logistics-workflow/stock_picking_invoice_link/README.rst

 * Create an invoice of the goods delivered.
 * If you open invoice form, you must see a new Pickings tab with information about them.

+* Attempt to cancel a picking linked to invoices/bills.
+* If the user is not part of the group "Allow to cancel stock move linked to invoice/bill", an error will be raised, preventing the cancellation.
+* Members of the group can proceed with the cancellation without restrictions.

 Bug Tracker
 ===========